 It was October 8th, 1997: Emergency Nurse’s Day, “commemorating the more than 90,000 emergency nurses throughout the world who blend the art of caring with the science of nursing to countless patients everywhere,” reads the sign in the waiting room.
-Count one more patient for the four nurses who met us in the emergency room at D. General.
+Count one more patient for the four nurses who met us in the emergency room at Dover General.
 We were taking him to the ER to fight the water retention.

 They weighed him.
 I wrote down his result and then weighed myself, my scrap of paper reads: “131.2 Uncle, 187.0 me.”
 40 years and 56 pounds separated us upon his death.
-What will I whither away to?
+What will I wither away to?

 They kept Uncle in hospital and Auntie and I returned home.
 Uncle’s condition has not changed.
 He is “stable,” but unconscious or asleep from the sedatives.
 I didn’t expect this.

-The women started bringing the food on that afternoon.
+The women started bringing the food that afternoon.
 There were a lot of people around now.
 It was a Sunday and the skies were clear.
 The sun shone through the leaves.
 There were leaves all over the lawn.
 They had all yellowed, rusted and fallen in the two weeks since I came.